s-ajensen/meditations/_posts/2023-04-18-Weaving-Threads.md

 So `[]` is passed as if to say `(roll [] 5)`, the return value of which is passed as the first parameter of the next call and so on.

 Our refactoring journey does not end here, though.
-There is still some blatant code duplication here on likes 3-4, so as the cherry on top let's factor those calls out to a function.
+There is still some blatant code duplication here on lines 3-4, so as the cherry on top let's factor those calls out to a function.
 This is especially appropriate as they serve the specific purpose of representing a spare, so it's worth denoting this as

 ```
 (defn roll-spare [rolls]